gear-foundation/gear-wiki/docs/examples/dex.md

         token_b: TokenId,
         /// Pair address (the pair exchange contract).
         pair_address: ActorId,
-        /// The amount of pairs that already were deployed though this factory.
+        /// The amount of pairs that already were deployed through this factory.
         pairs_length: u32,
     },
     FeeToSet(ActorId),